Skip to Content

 • Reckless or drug-influenced driving while under 18.
 A court monitors this conduct closely and may apply heavier penalties when controlled substances are involved.

-• Causing an accident that results in property damage or physical harm
+• Causing an accident that results in property damage or physical harm.

 If convicted, the court decides whether the underage DUI counts as a misdemeanor or felony by reviewing the circumstances of the case and the individual’s criminal history.
 A conviction on felony DUI charges may come with penalties that include fines of $5,000 or more, up to six years in prison, and license suspension for as much as three years.